Skip to content

 At $1,200-$1,700 equipment cost difference between 80% and 95% AFUE furnaces, payback period is typically 5-8 years on energy savings alone.
 But with Colorado's new regulations eliminating 80% models, the comparison is now between 95% AFUE and heat pumps, not between standard and high-efficiency gas furnaces.

 As of 2026, no utility rebates are available for gas furnaces.
 Heat pumps, by contrast, qualify for $10,000+ in combined rebates that can make them cheaper than a furnace after incentives.
+See our furnace installation cost guide for current installed pricing, and the Xcel HVAC rebates page for heat pump incentive details.

 When Upgrading Makes Financial Sense